 - Read more

 “Understanding heritable thoracic aortic disease for better and personalized patient management”

-Heritable Thoracic Aortic Disorders (HTAD), including Marfan syndrome
+Heritable Thoracic Aortic Disorders (HTAD), with a focus on Marfan syndrome (MFS)

 MFS-related cardiomyopathy and arrhythmia

 Click the link below for an updated list containing all publications of the research group.
 A number of key papers are highlighted below on this page.

 Arrhythmia and impaired myocardial function in heritable thoracic aortic disease : an international retrospective cohort study